Sanda (manga): Others

-The tyrannical headmaster of Daikoku Welfare Academy, who constantly monitors the school's students.
-He is 92 years old, though he keeps his face with a youthful appearance through plastic surgery and keeps himself artificially young through a heart implant and other procedures.
+The tyrannical cyborg headmaster of Daikoku Welfare Academy, who constantly monitors the school's students.
+He is 92 years old, though he keeps his face with a youthful appearance through a heart implant and other procedures.
 He has an obsession with youth and his trauma-free principles, and will go to great lengths to punish those who do not conform with his ideals.